-In March 2023, the FASB issued guidance in ASU 2023-02 to introduce the option of applying the proportional amortization method ("PAM") to account for investments made primarily for the purpose of receiving income tax credits or other income tax benefits when certain requirements are met.
+In March 2023, the Financial Accounting Standards Board ("FASB") issued guidance in ASU 2023-02 to introduce the option of applying the proportional amortization method ("PAM") to account for investments made primarily for the purpose of receiving income tax credits or other income tax benefits when certain requirements are met.
 Currently, PAM only applies to low-income housing tax credit ("LIHTC") investments.
 The guidance becomes mandatorily effective for the Company on January 1, 2024, but early adoption is permitted.

-The Company is currently evaluating the new guidance and its impact on the condensed consolidated financial statements.
+The Company is currently evaluating the impact of the new pronouncement and does not expect an impact to the condensed consolidated financial statements upon adoption.